3 Key Essentials for Engaging and Retaining Top Talent - Whitepaper

 How iCIMS can Help

-iCIMS’ Talent Platform automates and streamlines the end-to-end talent lifecycles for industry leading organizations around the world.
-Offering applicant tracking, CRM, and onboarding, iCIMS helps organizations effectively increases candidate engagement levels. iCIMS’ configurable workflows and enhanced CRM features make building, maintaining and utilizing a robust candidate pipeline easier than ever.
+iCIMS Talent Acquisition Software automates and streamlines the end-to-end talent lifecycles for industry leading organizations around the world.
+Offering an applicant tracking system, CRM, and onboarding software, iCIMS helps organizations effectively increases candidate engagement levels. iCIMS configurable workflows and enhanced CRM features make building, maintaining and utilizing a robust candidate pipeline easier than ever.

 iCIMS clients benefit from an unparalleled customer experience and award winning customer support teams.
-To learn more about the iCIMS, call 1-800-889-4422 or take a look at our demo at:
+To learn more about the iCIMS, call 1-800-889-4422 or take a look at our demo.

 1Gallup Consulting,."Majority of American Workers Not Engaged in Their Jobs."Majority of American Workers Not Engaged in Their Jobs.Gallup Consulting, 2011.
 Web.
 3 Mar.
 2013.